MSX2 Japanese Computer

 Emulating the MSX2

-Not everyone wants to buy/import a Japanese MSX2.
-I really cannot blame you, retro hardware is getting more expensive, its not practical, and if you are anything like me.
-You already have a Modern Gaming Desktop/Laptop.
+Not everyone wants to buy or import a Japanese MSX2.
+Retro hardware is getting more expensive and less practical, especially if you already have a modern gaming desktop or laptop.

 MSX2 vs NES